mortenlj/mortenlj.github.io/index.rst

 What's this?
 ------------

-Welcome to my site on the internet.
+Welcome to our site on the internet.

-It's just a place I use to put stuff, and if you should happen to find anything interesting, good for you.
+It's just a place we use to put stuff, and if you should happen to find anything interesting, good for you.

 Links